cedar-ave/resume-generator/README.md

 ### Metadata header

-One Markdown file per resume in the `resumes` directory is blank except for a customizable metadata header:
+One Markdown file per resume in the `resumes` directory is blank except for a customizable metadata header.

+The `titleId` fields represent your roles in order. `1`is for your current role, `2` is for your most recent role before that, `3` is for your next most recent role, etc. In the instructions below, these IDs are matched to IDs in `titleId` fields in `_data/experience.yaml` and `data_bullets.yaml`.

+Entering `all` in a `tags` field returns all bullets associated with that role regardless of their tags.

 ```
 ---
 layout: default
 fileDate: 2023-12-06
-tagKeys:
-  - tagKey: summary
-    tags: <tags for sentences to include in your personal summary, separated by spaces, that match tags in `summary.yaml` >
+summaryTags: <tags for sentences to include in your personal summary, separated by spaces, that match tags in `summary.yaml` >
-  - tagKey: <a tag representing the name of your most recent role>
+skillsTags: <tags for your skills, separated by spaces, that match tags in `skills.yaml` >
+experienceTags:
+  - titleId: 1
     tags: <tags representing what you did in the role, separated by spaces, that match tags in `bullets.yaml`>
-  - tagKey: <a tag representing the name of your second most recent role>
+  - titleId: 2
     tags: <tags representing what you did in the role, separated by spaces, that match tags in `bullets.yaml`>
-  - tagKey: <a tag representing the name of your third most recent role>
+  - titleId: 3
     tags: <tags representing what you did in the role, separated by spaces, that match tags in `bullets.yaml`>
-  - tagKey: skills
+  - titleId: 4
-    tags: <tags for your skills, separated by spaces, that match tags in `skills.yaml` >
+    tags: <tags representing what you did in the role, separated by spaces, that match tags in `bullets.yaml`>

 ---
 ```